YangTao516/slambook2/README.md

+This is the projects in SLAMBOOK by GaoXiang.
-all the project is completed with Kdevelop
+And all the project is completed with Kdevelop.